Quality Care Gap Closure

 Complete and accurate coding of all claim submissions is a priority because it ensures the integrity of the data.

-HEDIS-acceptable codes are published each October in the Value Set Directory, which is part of the final specifications published by NCQA.
+HEDIS acceptable codes are published each October in the Value Set Directory, which is part of the final specifications published by NCQA.

-Horizon uses the evaluation and management services guide from CMS to determine the appropriateness of coding submitted by providers and other health care professions including the use of modifiers.
+Modifiers.
 Modifiers are used to report that the procedure has been altered by a specific circumstance.

-HEDIS rates are captured by either administrative or hybrid data.
+HEDIS rates are captured either by administrative or hybrid data.

 Both methods are used to look for numerator compliance.